Showmax/phabricator/README.md

 You can also call any .edit API endpoint, providing you know the transactions it can handle.

+The calls to phabricator through this lib can be split into three categories:
+* CallSearch - where you expect to get an array of zero or more results
+* CallEdit - where you edit or create a single object
+* WhoAmI - user.whoami

 ## Architecture
 The library is inspired by